-If you are receiving an unexpected higher result, there could be several reasons for this, including environmental factors or light leakage; here are the first areas to check:
+If you are receiving an unexpectedly higher result, there could be several reasons for this, including environmental factors or light leakage; here are the first areas to check:

-Light Saturation - The photodetector used in the luminometer is extremely light-sensitive and can become "saturated" with light if exposed to ambient light such as that found in a normal laboratory.
-Although most modern luminometers contain redundancies that prevent such an occurrence, executing an RLU measurement with the chamber cap open can cause this problem.
-One solution, in this case, is to power down the luminometer and allow 4-6 hours for the photodetector assembly tube to return to normal.
+Light Saturation - The photodetector used in the luminometer is highly light-sensitive and can become "saturated" with light if exposed to ambient light, such as in a standard laboratory.
+Customers should ensure the lid on the PhotonMaster remains closed as much as possible.
+Executing an RLU measurement with a luminometer overexposed to light may cause consistently inaccurate readings over time.
+In this case, one solution is to power down the luminometer and allow 4-6 hours for the photodetector assembly tube to return to normal.

 Helium Canisters - Avoid operating and storing the luminometer near Helium gas canisters.
 Helium gas can permanently damage the photomultiplier tube.

 Static Electricity Interference- Ground yourself before conducting tests (a common way to do this is to touch a faucet), use a different brand of gloves, or move to a different location.
 Avoid wearing any PPE that can generate static electricity.
 I

 - Confirm the PhotonMaster Luminometer was at room temperature during testing.
 A reading with a Luminometer directly from a hot truck or stored in sunlight or during winter can cause abnormal readings.
 Allow the device to return to room temperature before operating

 - Ensure the assay tubes and pipette tips are being stored in a clean environment

 - All reagents should be kept at room temperature (along with the equipment) before taking readings with a PhotonMaster.